yyasha27/Scheduler-Frontend/README.md

-# Doctor Representative Scheduler
+# Scheduler for Medical Representative
-Front end modules for Doctor Representative Scheduler Application.
+Front end modules for "Scheduler for Medical Representative" Application.
 The application is implemented using Reactjs.